How long do carrots last in the fridge? When properly stored, raw carrots will last 3 to 4 weeks in the refrigerator.

 How to Store Carrots

 And you also need to slice those tops off.
 Why, you ask?
-It’s because these green leaves will absorb most of the moisture from the carrots, turning them dry.
+It’s because these carrot green leaves will absorb most of the moisture, turning them dry.

 Carrots need to be properly hydrated or else they wilt.
 So if you plan on using the carrot tops for a different dish, just store them separately.